sfhemstreet/TraderBot/README.md

 - Must have TokenAnalyst Pro Api key
 - Must have BitMEX API key and secret

-To Test
+To Run
-- install the requirements in requirements.txt
+- Install requirements: pip install -r requirements.txt
+- open config.py
+    - enter API keys
+        - you can optionally save your API keys as enviroment variables
+    - enter trading variables
+- fill in my_trade_function with your own trade logic
 - run TraderBot.py